 Lift both loops up onto the non selected needle on the right side of the column, bring that needle all the way out to hold (three yarn loops in hook)

 Continue knitting until the next non-selected needle in the column appears once again on the right, pickup fromm below left marking spot and repeat.
 For DIY insert all knit columns on your chosen repeat, and proceed as above.

 Visualizing possibilities: chart for side by side columns actions on purl side is shown.
 The black columns with arrows coupled with photos show the direction of the hook ups in the back, purl side of the fabric, and potential “cables” as seen on the knit side using the column repeat illustrated above.This is a garter stitch version found on Pinterest

 I have recently been reviewing some of my ideas for using slip stitch to achieve fabrics normally created by hand pulling needles for short rows.
-The samples for most charts below are found in previous posts on topic.
-My hacked machine is presently being put to bed for a while as I work on some production pieces on KMs that allow me to produce predictable lengths of knit.
+The samples for most charts below are found in previous posts on the topic.
+My hacked machine is presently being put to bed for a while as I work on some production pieces on KMs that allow me to produce predictable lengths of knitting.
 I will not be providing proof of concept swatches for every chart.